ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

 The field definition and the resolver are inherited by all implementing object types.
-So, if a object type does not declare `someField`,  in this case it will get the resolver inherited from the interface declaration.
+So, if an object type does not declare `someField`, it will inherit the resolver from the interface declaration.

-This API os also available through the fluent API, where you now have `Resolve` descriptors on interface fields.
+This API is also available through the fluent API, where you now have `Resolve` descriptors on interface fields.

 ## Relay Support

 With Hot Chocolate 14, we have also improved our Relay support.
-We have made it easier to integrate aggregations to the connection type and also to add custom data to edges.
-You also have now more control over the shape of the connection type where you can disable the `nodes` field to either remove it as unnecessary or to replace it with a custom field.
+We have made it easier to integrate aggregations into the connection type and to add custom data to edges.
+You now have more control over the shape of the connection type, allowing you to disable the `nodes` field—either to remove it as unnecessary or to replace it with a custom field.

-Apart from this we have reworked the node id serializers to be extendable and support composite identifiers.
+Additionally, we have reworked the node ID serializers to be extendable and support composite identifiers.

 ```csharp
 EXAMPLE NODE ID SERIALIZER REGISTRATION
 ```

-The new serializer is more efficient and aligns better with the ID serialization format of other GraphQL servers where the encoded id as the following format `{TypeName}:{Id}`.
+The new serializer is more efficient and aligns better with the ID serialization format of other GraphQL servers, where the encoded ID has the following format: `{TypeName}:{Id}`.

-The new serializer still allows for the old format to be passed in and you can also register the legacy serializer if you prefer the way we handled it before.
+The new serializer still allows for the old format to be passed in, and you can also register the legacy serializer if you prefer the way we handled it before.

-Relay is still the best GraphQL client library out there with other still trying to catch up by copying Relay concepts.
-We always have been very vocal about this and are using Relay as our first choice in customer projects.
-Relay is a smart GraphQL client which would immensely benefit from a feature called fragment isolation where an error in one fragment would not cause erasure of data from a colocated fragment.
+Relay remains the best GraphQL client library, with others still trying to catch up by copying Relay concepts.
+We have always been very vocal about this and use Relay as our first choice in customer projects.
+Relay is a smart GraphQL client that would immensely benefit from a feature called fragment isolation, where an error in one fragment would not cause the erasure of data from a colocated fragment.

-The issue here is that the GraphQL specification defines that if a non-null field either returns null or throws an error, the selection-set is erased and the error is porpagated upwards.
+The issue here is that the GraphQL specification defines that if a non-null field either returns null or throws an error, the selection set is erased, and the error is propagated upwards.
 This is a problem for Relay because it would cause the erasure of data from colocated fragments.

-We have been working on a solution for this problem for years now within the GraphQL foundation and Hot Chocolate implemented for the past versions a proposal called CCN (Client-Controlled-Nullability) where the user could change the nullability of fields.
+We have been working on a solution to this problem for years now within the GraphQL foundation, and Hot Chocolate has implemented, in past versions, a proposal called CCN (Client-Controlled-Nullability) where the user could change the nullability of fields.

-However there is now a new push that we call the true-nullability proposal which allows smart clients to simply disable null bubbling.
-In this case a smart client could create a sort of fragment isolation on the client side by only deleting the fragment that would be affected by an error or non-null violation.
+However, there is now a new push called the true-nullability proposal, which allows smart clients to simply disable null bubbling.
+In this case, a smart client could create a sort of fragment isolation on the client side by only deleting the fragment affected by an error or non-null violation.

-With Hot Chocolate 14 We have decided to remove CCN and add a new HTTP header `hc-disable-null-bubbling` that allows you to disable null bubbling for a request.
-This is a first step towards true-nullability which would also introduce a new semantic nullability kind.
+With Hot Chocolate 14, we have decided to remove CCN and add a new HTTP header `hc-disable-null-bubbling` that allows you to disable null bubbling for a request.
+This is a first step towards true-nullability, which would also introduce a new semantic nullability kind.

-We have prefixed the header with `hc-` to signal that this is a Hot Chocolate specific header and not to collide with the eventual GraphQL specification.
+We have prefixed the header with `hc-` to signal that this is a Hot Chocolate-specific header and to avoid collision with the eventual GraphQL specification.

 ## Data